insightfinder/InsightAgent/logstash-offline/README.md

       - username: the username of the InsightFinder user
       - license_key: the key associated with the InsightFinder User
       - server_url: the url used to reach InsightFinder.
 Use only the base url, for example: app.insightfinder.com
-      - logstash_user: the user to host the logstash processes
+      - logstash_user: the user to host the logstash processes, user must already exist
-      - logstash_group: the group the logstash_user is in, also the group that can run logstash processes
+      - logstash_group: the group the logstash_user is in, also the group that can run logstash processes, group must already exist

 ### 3. Run the playbook